Do tomato plants need to be pruned?

 Sunscald.
 Leaves shade the fruit, which helps to prevent sunscald.
 This is especially helpful if you live in a hot climate.

 Less yield.
-I mentioned the Purdue study earlier that found pruned tomato plants produced fruit that was 25% bigger than unpruned.
-The flip side of that study is that there was a 38% more yield from the unpruned plants.
+I mentioned the Purdue study earlier that found pruned tomato plants produced fruit 25% larger than unpruned.
+The flip side of that study is that there was a 38% more yield in pounds from the unpruned plants.
 The thought is, then, if you prune your tomatoes you should get bigger fruit but if you don’t prune you’ll get more but smaller tomatoes.

 Time commitment.
 The biggest drawback to pruning tomatoes for me is the time commitment.
-If you only have a few tomato plants, this isn’t a big problem.
-If you have a bunch of tomato plants, this could be a significant time commitment to prune once a week.
+Depending on how many tomato plants you grow, this could be a significant time commitment to prune once a week.

 Topping Tomato Plants When They Grow Too Tall